-If participation is not compulsory, applicants may apply to the CSA for a voluntary Study Check for the degree
+If participation is not compulsory, applicants may apply to the CSA for a voluntary Study Check for the degree programme they applied for.

 The overview also indicates whether the Study Check applies to multiple programmes: a completed Study Check for a programme in a particular intake year may grant an exemption from the Study Check for another programme.